DRIBO: Robust Deep Reinforcement Learning via Multi-View Information Bottleneck: Preliminaries

 \section{Preliminaries}

-We denote a Markov Decision Process (\textbf{MDP}) as $\gM$, with state $\vs$, action $\va$, and reward $r$.
+We denote a Markov decision process (\textbf{MDP}) as $\gM$, with state $\vs$, action $\va$, and reward $r$. $S$ and $A$ stand for the corresponding random variables.
 We denote a policy on $\gM$ as $\pi$.
 The agent's goal is to learn a policy $\pi$ that maximizes the cumulative rewards.
 We define $\gS {\subseteq} \sR^d$ as the state-representation space.
-The visual observations are $o {\in} \gO$, where we denote multi-view observations from the viewpoint $i$ as $o^{(i)}$.
+The visual observations are $o {\in} \gO$, where we denote multi-view observations from the viewpoint $i$ as $o^{(i)}$. $O$ stands for the random variable of the observation.
 We introduce a multi-view trajectory $\tau^{\gM} {=} [\vs_1, \vo_1^{(i)}, \va_1, \dots, \vs_T, \vo_T^{(i)}, \va_T]$ where $T$ is the length.
 Knowing that the trajectory density is defined over joint observations, states, and actions, we write:

 with $\gP_0$ being the initial state distribution, $\gP$ being the transition model and $\gP_{\text{obs}}^{(i)}$ being the unknown observation model for view $i$.
 DRL agents learn from visual observations by treating consecutive observations as states to implicitly capture the predictive property.
 However, rich details in observations can easily distract the agent.
 An ideal representation should contain no task-irrelevant information and satisfy some underlying MDP which determines the distribution of the multi-view trajectory in~\Eqref{eq: multi-view sequences}.
 Thus, instead of mapping a single-step observation to a representation, we consider learning a predictive model that correlates sequential observations and representations.